Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Description of particle production

-where $\alpha_k(t)$ and $\beta_k(t)$ are the time-dependent Bogolyubov coefficients.
-Comparing with the Bunch-Davies initial condition \eqref{WKB mode}, one see thats $\alpha_k(t_0) = 1$ and $\beta_k(t_0) = 0$.
-The comoving particle number density $n_\chi(t)$ is related to the coefficient $\beta_k$ of the Bogolyubov transformations which relate the vacuum states at the asymptotic limits $t\to 0$ and $t\to \infty$, and coincides with $\beta_k(t)$ at late times.
+where $\alpha_\mathbf{k}$ and $\beta_\mathbf{k}$ are the time-independent Bogolyubov coefficients.
+The comoving particle number density $n_\chi(t)$ is related to the coefficient $\beta_k$ of the Bogolyubov transformations which relate the vacuum states at the asymptotic limits $t\to 0$ and $t\to \infty$ and coincides with $\beta_k(t)$ at late times.
 We can compute $\beta_k(t)$ by solving \eqref{mode equation} and evaluating

 \beq |\beta_k(t)|^2 = \dfrac{\omega_k}{2}|X_k|^2 + \dfrac{|\dot{X}_k|^2}{2\omega_k} - \dfrac{1}{2}\,. \enq